romilly/start-apl/manuscript/Chapter2.md

 5
 ~~~~~~~~

-## APL Operators
+## APL Operators - reduction

 This example used reduction.
-In APL, reduction is considered to be an _operator_.
+In APL, reduction is defined to be an _operator_.
 An operator takes one or more operands and creates a new function.

 A _function_ (like +, -, and ⍴, among many others) takes one or two array arguments and returns an array result.